Consumer Medicine Information

-Follow carefully all directions given to you by your doctor.
-Their instructions may be different to the information in this
+Follow all directions given to you by your doctor or pharmacist carefully.

 How much to take

-The recommended initial dose for adults is one pramipexole 0.125 mg tablet three times
+The recommended initial dose for adults is one tablet 0.125 mg tablet three times

 daily dose is reached.
-The maximum recommended daily dose for pramipexole is 4.5
+The maximum recommended daily dose for this medicine is 4.5

 How to take it

 The tablets should be swallowed whole with a glass of water.
+This medicine can be

 If you forget to take it

-If it is almost time to take your next dose, skip the missed dose and take your next dose at the usual time.
-Otherwise, take
+If it is almost time for your next dose, skip the dose you missed and take the next

-it as soon as you remember and then go back to taking your medicine as you would
+Otherwise, take it as soon as you remember, then go back to taking it as you would

 If you take too much (overdose)

 you think that you or anyone else may have taken too much of this medicine.

 Do this even if there are no signs of discomfort or poisoning.
-You may need urgent medical attention.

-agitation and dizziness or lightheadedness.
+agitation and dizziness or light-headedness.

-While you are taking this medicine
+While you are using this medicine